Seahawks topple Giants 27-13 to stay atop NFC West

-Lockett hauled in the pass from Geno Smith with 9:18 left that snapped a 13-13 tie.
-Kenneth Walker III added a 16-yard touchdown run in the closing minutes and Seattle walked away with a third straight victory.

-“I had a lot of teammates behind me, talking to me.
-Pete was able to come talk to me, and I just had to breathe,” Lockett said.
-“That was the biggest thing and luckily I had the opportunity just to be able to go out there and to be able to overcome it just with another play.”

-The only matchup of teams with winning records in the NFL this week was a slugfest until the fourth quarter, when Lockett made up for his earlier miscues and Walker finally broke free, helping the surprising Seahawks (5-3) stay atop the NFC West.
+The only matchup of teams with winning records in the NFL this week was a slugfest until the fourth quarter, when Lockett made up for two big mistakes earlier in the game and Seattle rookie running back Kenneth Walker III finally broke free, helping the surprising Seahawks (5-3) stay atop the NFC West.

 New York (6-2) saw its four-game win streak snapped entering its bye week and lost ground to undefeated Philadelphia in the NFC East – largely because the Seahawks corralled Saquon Barkley, who was held to a season-low 53 yards on 20 carries and had three catches for 9 yards.